VildeBruhn/vildebruhn.github.io/tutorial/data_import.md

 ![plotevoTS](/assets/images/diameter.png)

-Later, in the excersises we will also go through how to import data into R and transform the data to evoTS format.
+Later, in the excersises, we will also go through how to import data into R and transform the data to evoTS format.
 But first, an introduction to [multivariate models]({% link tutorial/multivar_models.md %}).